santhoshguru/slate/source/index.html.md

 });
 ```

-<p class="top-spacing">If you want to clear the details, when your visitor logs off, you can call the below API to clear the pre-filled data.</p>
+<p class="top-spacing">If you want to clear or unset the visitor details when your visitor logs off, you can call the method unsetVisitor API to clear the pre-filled data.</p>

 <aside class="notice">
   This will force the widget to forget the visitor.
+When your visitor wants to chat with you, he/she has to fill the pre-chat form with  name and email details.
 </aside>

-# Set Custom Field Value
+# Set Custom Fields

-> To Set Custom Field Value, use this code
+> Syntax - setCustomFields

 ```javascript
 HappyFoxChat.setCustomFields(<customFieldObject>, <callback>);